EV Company News For The Month Of March 2020

 Renault (OTC:RNSDF)/ Nissan (OTCPK:NSANY)/ Mitsubishi (OTCPK:MSBHY, OTCPK:MMTOF)

-Renault is ranked global number 4 globally with 6% market share, and is currently number 2 in Europe with 11% market share.
-Nissan is currently ranked number 6 for global electric car sales with 5% market share
+Renault is ranked global number 4 globally with a 6% market share, and is currently number 2 in Europe with an 11% market share.
+Nissan is currently ranked number 6 for global electric car sales with a 5% market share

 On March 4, Nissan reported: